by Dissident Teacher

 Much has changed since I was a girl in the 1960s and 1970s.
 On the whole, I do not believe that feminism has made life better for American women and girls.
 Nor do I think it has helped men and benefited society as a whole.

-I’ve been married, had children and was a college professor for almost 25 years.
+I’ve been married, had children, got divorced, and was a college professor for almost 25 years.
 Anti-feminists in Academia, such as me, do not have much of a voice.
 While we may think that Islamic women wearing burkas are silenced, how is that different from women in academic positions who are not allowed to express positions against feminism?
 I’m not an academic star, and I haven’t always been treated well in work situations, but it has nothing to do with my sex.

 There’s a harmful side to feminism, and here’s a list of some of the Fallacies of Feminism:

-- Gender is something we are born with, not something we that is culturally forced upon us, as the curriculum in gender studies courses would have us believe.
+- Gender is something we are born with, not something that is culturally forced upon us, as the curriculum in gender studies courses would have us believe.

-- Feminism doesn’t help the family, and in many ways it has made divorce worse for women
+- Feminism doesn’t help the family, and in many ways, it has made divorce worse for women

 - Feminism has diminished respect for people like my mother.
 In truth, the work of the “housewife” has always been as important as the role of breadwinner and Feminists see it otherwise.